-The practice is rated as good for providing effective services.
+The practice is rated as requires improvement for providing effective services.

-- Data from the Quality and Outcomes Framework (QOF) showed patient outcomes were at or above average compared to the national average. - Staff assessed needs and delivered care in line with current evidence based guidance. - Clinical audits demonstrated quality improvement. - Staff had the skills, knowledge and experience to deliver effective care and treatment. - There was evidence of appraisals and personal development plans for most staff. - Staff worked with other health care professionals to understand and meet the range and complexity of patients' needs.
+- Data from the Quality and Outcomes Framework (QOF) showed patient outcomes were at or above average compared to the national average. - Staff assessed needs and delivered care in line with current evidence based guidance. - Clinical audits demonstrated quality improvement. - There was evidence of appraisals and personal development plans for most staff.
+However, not all staff had received training relevant to their role. - Staff worked with other health care professionals to understand and meet the range and complexity of patients' needs.